 Customers who give ratings between 7 and 8 are those who rate your service as “satisfactory” but are unenthusiastic compared to your loyal customers.
 These lukewarm customers can be easily swayed by a competitor’s slightly better price, discount, shipping speed, or benefits.

 They will not damage your brand like detractors, so they are not typically included in the NPS calculation.
-However, it would be great if you could convert them to promoters for the sake of driving business growth.
+However, it would be great if you could convert them to promoters for the sake of boosting return on marketing investment and driving business growth.

 - Promoters (9-10 Rating)

 Customers who give a 9 or 10 rating are essentially your brand ambassadors.
-These customers will eagerly promote your brand to family and friends – free of charge.
-They could help you poach market share from your rivals without any need for marketing or advertising, plus drive overall business growth.
+These customers are great for your marketing strategy and brand awareness, as they will eagerly promote your brand to family and friends – free of charge.
+They could help you poach market share from your rivals without any need for marketing or advertising campaign, plus drive overall business growth.
 In most cases, they are your loyal and repeat customers, so it’s essential that you pay extra attention to this customer base.

 Why is NPS so popular, and how can I improve my NPS?